Talleeenos69/server-writeup/writeUp.md

 #### Hypervisor :

-The Hypervisor that we chose was [QEMU](https://www.qemu.org/), a standard virtualization and hypervisor software for Linux and Unix-based systems.
+The Hypervisor that we chose was [Libvirt](https://libvirt.org/), a standard virtualization and hypervisor API for Linux and Unix-based systems.
 The installation was rather simple due to cockpit providing an installer via the GUI.

 #### GPU :